This is unpublished

 Research Track

-Our physician scientist training program has produced internationally recognized researchers and leaders in Pulmonary and Critical Care Medicine and is supported by a well-established T32 training grant.
-Fellows receive training and mentoring to ask research questions, develop research plans, write successful grant applications, and produce high-quality scientific writing.
-With more than 70 faculty across four institutions and nationally recognized leaders throughout the University of Washington, fellows can choose from a tremendous breadth of research possibilities.
-The Division of Pulmonary, Critical Care & Sleep Medicine is committed to providing a fourth year of funding for all research-track fellows and nearly all third- and fourth-year fellows who apply are successful in gaining research funding.
+Our physician scientist training program is supported by a well-established T32 training grant and has produced internationally-recognized researchers and leaders in Pulmonary, Critical Care, and Sleep Medicine for over 40 years.
+Fellows receive training to ask clinically-relevant research questions, develop appropriate methods, generate and interpret primary data, and produce high-quality scientific writing.
+Our fellows can choose from a tremendous breadth of research possibilities with more than 120 faculty spread across four hospitals throughout the University of Washington.
+The Division of Pulmonary, Critical Care and Sleep Medicine is committed to providing a fourth year of funding for all research-track fellows and nearly all third- and fourth-year fellows who apply for external research funding are successful.

 Research opportunities include: